lewang/ws-butler/README.md

 3. I started experimenting with using `highlight-changes-mode` to trim only lines I touch on save.

-4. Now, the dependency to `highlight-changes-mode` has been removed and we handle change changing through text properties ourselves.
+4. Now, the dependency on `highlight-changes-mode` has been removed and we handle change changing through text properties ourselves.